| Activities

 École normale supérieure Cachan; and Richard Devlin, Dalhousie University.

-Read the programme.
+Read the programme. * L’Union

 européenne dans le monde: les nouvelles approches théoriques à